Baby teeth order

 How to brush your baby’s teeth

 As soon as teeth pop through, you can clean them twice a day (in the morning and before bed).
-You can use a small soft toothbrush with a thin smear of regular-strength fluoride toothpaste to gently brush your child’s teeth.
+You can use a small soft toothbrush with a thin smear of fluoride toothpaste (see below) to gently brush your child’s teeth.
 Fluoride makes teeth stronger and reduces tooth decay (holes).

 Babies can be super wriggly, and getting them to sit still to have their teeth cleaned can be challenging - but it’s worth the effort.
 Here’s how to do it: